 This is the tale of a girl who came to us one spring day, after a storm, walking upside down upon the rainbow.
 She has a unique way of looking at things, in particular the sky, and an affection for the Moon and stars.
 What would you notice, if you could walk upside down?

-Recommended for ages 4–7; 33-minute show plus Q&A. Masks are required in the Planetarium until further notice.
-Advance reservations are strongly encouraged.
+Recommended for ages 4–7; 33-minute show plus Q&A. Advance reservations are encouraged.

 Living networks connect and support life forms large and small—from colonies of tiny microbes and populations of massive whales to ever-expanding human societies.
 Discover what it means to live in today’s connected world.
 Dive below the ocean’s surface, travel beneath the forest floor, and journey to new heights to witness the intricate intersection between human and ecological networks.